 Many hoteliers say the best times to travel are what they call the "romance months" of May and September when kids are in school and couples season, which begins after Labor Day and ends before Thanksgiving.
-We've found October and early June relatively childfree times to travel as well.
-Also, immediately before a major holiday, such as the first two weeks in November or in February before spring break is a safe bet.
+October and early June are relatively child-free times to travel, and immediately before a major holiday, such as the first two weeks in November or in February before spring break, is also a safe bet.

 "Family-Friendly" Resorts With Adults-Only Sections

 The term "family-friendly" should be a red flag for those who'd rather not vacation among children.
 If you book such a resort, expect children to be seen and heard throughout your stay.

 In fact, if booking a Valentine's Weekend package at a family-friendly resort expecting a reprieve from the shrieks of infants, you might discover you're out of luck when it coincides with President's Day weekend.
 And further to the consternation of child-free couples, new parents may tow newborns along on their "romantic" interlude.